Becoming a member

 - listen to you and treat you with courtesy and respect

-- deal with complaints fairly, promptly and professionally
+- respond to feedback and enquiries fairly, promptly and professionally

 - respect your privacy and keep information confidential